 The tiny Suffolk village of Kersey is little more than a crossroads and a few side streets, but with its thatch-roofed, pink-washed timber-framed houses, some dating from as early as the 13th century, this village of 350 is a magic place to stop.
-Go for lunch in the 14th century village pub, the Bell Inn, built in 1378, and have a walk round after.
+Go for lunch in the 14th-century village pub, the Bell Inn, built in 1378, and have a walk around after.
 It was once named one of the top 10 villages in Britain.

 Kersey was one of the early Suffolk wool towns that were among England's richest in the middle ages until cheaper, lighter fabric from the Netherlands wiped out their industry.
 Kersey was, in fact, a kind of woolen cloth but there is little evidence that it was made in this little town.